kaiw3/Multivariate_Data_Tutorial_Core/docs/index.md

 <br/>

 Great!
 Now we can see certain species group more in warmer water, or in colder water.
 We can also see how strong these relationships are based on the length of the arrows.
-While we can see that some environmental groupings exist, we may want to get a more clear idea of the directions these are acting in by overlaying the environmental nmds data that we also saved earlier.
-Lets include all of the measured variables just so that we can see what datasets with lots of variables would look like.
+While we can see that some environmental groupings exist, we may want to get a clearer idea of the directions these are acting in by overlaying the environmental nmds data that we also saved earlier.
+Let's include all of the measured variables just so that we can see what datasets with lots of variables would look like.
+Pick which ever is your favourite to save using `ggsave`.
+You might also want to make some changes to it to make it look nicer, for example, renaming the axes or changing the colours.
+If you haven't been through the data visualisation tutorial yet, you can find it [here](https://ourcodingclub.github.io/tutorials/datavis/).
 ```
 # Add environmental variable vector arrows
 (nmds.plot.barents.3 <- nmds.plot.barents +